pombredanne/rest-framework/README.rst

 Django Rest Framework Talk
 ==========================

-Talk and demo for talk on Django Rest Framework
+Talk and demo for Django Rest Framework at PyNoCo

 Setup for the Demo
 ------------------